 Next up, we’re taking a look at yet another case that takes issue with the quality of fast-food burgers relative to how they’re advertised – and this time, McDonald’s and Wendy’s are named as defendants.
 Then, Dunkin’ Brands is being accused of violating certain state gift card laws, and Acella Pharmaceuticals is facing a lawsuit over an alleged lack of quality control when it comes to the company’s NP Thyroid medication.
 Keep reading for the latest.

 The Essure saga has been a long one at this point, but it isn’t over just yet.
 While a large percentage of cases have already settled, those who haven’t taken action yet are urged to come forward as they still may have time to file a claim.
 Bayer has been accused of concealing adverse reactions, overpromoting its device and operating out of an unlicensed facility – and, if you were injured, you may still be able to hold the company accountable for medical bills, pain and suffering and other damages.
 As far as the device itself goes, women have reported injuries ranging from uterine punctures and chronic pelvic pain to ectopic pregnancies and intestinal obstruction.
-So, if you’ve suffered serious complications from the Essure device, find out how you can take action here.

 While not the most consequential issue, the disappointment of opening up a fast-food order and finding out what you saw in the advertisement is far from what you received is real – and at least one lawsuit is calling it false advertising.
 Wendy’s and McDonald’s are the latest companies to be hit with a proposed class action lawsuit claiming they misleadingly advertised the size of the patties and toppings that come with their burgers.
 According to the case, the burgers shown in advertisements are only seared on the outside or otherwise undercooked.
 Because meat generally shrinks 25 percent when cooked, the suit says, the advertised burgers look 15 to 20 percent bigger than what customers actually receive.
 The pictures included in the complaint comparing the ads to reality are quite telling.
 You can check those out, as well as a breakdown of the allegations, over on our blog.